ruchirchugh/Data-Mining/readme.md

 5. Hit **localhost:5000** in browser.

-Main.py can be used to run the three pythons files.
+Main.py can be used to run the two pythons files. one is for tf-idf and other is for classification
-The files are stored in the folder named extra. just copy them to root folder before running

 References: